 Separate account for Emergency Fund

 Always better to keep a separate account for emergency funds so that it does not get mixed into other expenses.

 Start an RD(for 50% of an emergency fund)

 As one part of your emergency fund is going to be in banks, start an RD for 1 year so that automatically a pre-decided amount gets moved to RD.

-Start SIP in Liquid Fund(for other 50% of emergency fund)
+Start SIP in Liquid Fund(for other 50% of an emergency fund)

-Automating investment is the best option otherwise you will always find some or the other way to ignore.
+Automating investment is the best option otherwise you will always find some other way to ignore it.

 Create a budget in the last week of every month for next month and you will be surprised to find ways to save on money and put that into an emergency corpus.

 You cannot go out for traveling, dinner, movies, and other leisure in the current times but did you realize that this is also an opportunity to increase savings and recorrect your finances.

 Start adding your savings towards an emergency fund.